dekoding/storytracker-frontend/README.md

 When you add your first story, StoryTracker will create a database called "storytracker" with a collection called "stories" automatically.
 The database name can be customized by editing the file `models/mongo.js` if desired.
 For now, the collection name is not as easy to modify, since it is derived from the application URL.

+NOTE: At this time, StoryTracker does not support mutliple users or logins.
+If you need to allow multiple users, you will need to run multiple instances, and modify the models/mongo.js file to create a different database in each instance.
+When a login system has been finished, databases will be created on a per-user basis.
+Until then, this will need to be set manually.

 ## Plans
 In the future, I'd like to add:
 * An installer (possibly as an NPM package)
 * A report generator
 * Backup options for individual records.
+* Multiple users/logins
 * And more...

 ## HELP!